deepmodeling/abacus-develop/docs/community/cicd.md

 - [Rerender the docs site](https://readthedocs.org/projects/abacus-rtd/builds/): This action rerenders the documentation site on Read the Docs.
 It is automatically triggered when the documentation is updated.
 - Testing GPU features (`cuda.yml`): This action builds ABACUS with GPU support and runs several tests on the GPU.

+> Some tests are executed on self-hosted runners, which are maintained by the deepmodeling community.
+To save resources, the actions triggered by new commits may cancel the previous actions in the same PR.

 ## On PR Merge

 After the PR merges into the main branch, the following actions are triggered: